A maculopapular rash causes flat and raised lesions on the skin. Maculopapular rashes usually suggest an infection or allergic reaction to something.

 For example, complications associated with an allergic or drug reaction include the risk of anaphylaxis, a medical emergency that can be fatal.

 Various viral and bacterial infections can cause complications.
-The Zika virus, for example, can lead to:
+The Zika virus, for example, can

 To diagnose the cause of a maculopapular rash, a doctor will ask a person about their general health and any history of illness and allergies.
 They will ask where the rash started on the body and when it began.